 - Quick assembly

-- Cat cave to give your cat their own little safe haven
+- Cat cave to give your cat their little haven

 1. Cat Capacity And Size